 The periodic inspection report (the old version of the EICR) will notify you about the status of the EICR.
 This will either be Satisfactory or Unsatisfactory.
 This will be based on the condition of the installation.
 Any defaults are usually noted on page 2 of the electrical installation condition report, all defaults on the electrical installation report can be explained in much more detail by our qualified engineers (Electricians) if required.

-- If the electrical circuits are of good condition and safe to use
+- If the electrical circuits are in good condition and safe to use

-- Whether or not there is risk of electric shock
+- Whether or not there is a risk of electric shock

 - Recommendations for the earthing within the building

 - An inspection of the condition of the consumer unit

 Trade Facilities Services provide all electrical reports across the board, these include, but are not subject to electrical installation condition reports, Fire Alarm Reports, Emergency Light Reports and PAT Testing.
 We cover all domestic, industrial and commercial buildings Our mission is to supply a quality service whilst being competitive on price.

 Call 02036371446 or Book Online today